redis/node-redis/README.md

 redis - a node.js redis client
 ===========================

 This is a complete Redis client for node.js.
-It is designed for node 0.2.2+ and redis 2.0.1+.
-It might not work on earlier versions of either, although it probably will.

-This client supports all Redis commands, including MULTI and PUBLISH/SUBSCRIBE.
+It supports all Redis commands, including MULTI, WATCH, and PUBLISH/SUBSCRIBE.

 Install with:

     npm install redis

+By default, a pure JavaScript reply parser is used.
+This is clever and portable, but not as fast for large responses as `hiredis` from the
+Redis distribution.
+To use the `hiredis`, do:

+    npm install hiredis

+If `hiredis` is installed, `node_redis` will use it by default.

 ## Why?

-`node_redis` works in the latest versions of node, is published in `npm`, and is very fast, particularly for small responses.
+`node_redis` works in the latest versions of node, is published in `npm`, is used by many people, and is in production on a number of sites.

-`node_redis` is designed with performance in mind.
-The included `bench.js` runs similar tests to `redis-benchmark`, included with the Redis distribution, and `bench.js` is as fast as `redis-benchmark` for some patterns and slower for others.  `node_redis` has many lovingly hand-crafted optimizations for speed.
+`node_redis` was originally written to replace `node-redis-client` which hasn't been updated in a while, and no longer works on recent versions of node.

 ## Usage